MP Estate Planning UK

 What you need to sign in: Government Gateway user ID, password and access code

-Have the designated government gateway user ID and the password ready.
+Have the designated Government Gateway user ID and password ready.

-When prompted, enter the access code sent to your chosen device or email.
+When prompted, enter the two-step verification access code sent to your chosen device or email address.

-Set up at least two ways to receive codes.
+Set up at least two ways to receive access codes — for example, a mobile phone number and a backup email address.

 A modern, sleek digital interface representing the "Government Gateway" in the foreground, displaying a vibrant dashboard with user-friendly icons and graphs related to trust records.
 In the middle ground, an office environment featuring a diverse group of professionals in formal business attire, engaged with laptops and tablets, absorbed in accessing their records through the Government Gateway.
 The background showcases a stylish, contemporary office with large windows allowing natural light to flood the space, casting soft shadows and creating a collaborative atmosphere.
 The overall mood is focused and efficient, highlighting the importance of digital access in government services.
 The composition should include a slightly elevated angle to capture both the screen and the engaged users, with a clean, high-resolution finish.